adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 # 📖 the power of cooperatives

 <!-- the way the whole economy should be structured. democracy + markets, just the good parts. talk about history of cooperatives and why they haven't lived up to their full potential because of inefficient voting systems and seemingly intentional honey pot regulation. hint at the things we could cooperativize -->

+cooperatives only have one big disadvantage, and only in an inefficiently profit-focused economy like ours: comparative difficulty raising *startup* capital. once a cooperative is operating at scale it can much more plausibly fund initiatives with saved capital from members or even through debt financing. but when it's very small that isn't as true. in an economy/society like ours where profit-seekers control almost all of the capital and only wish to deploy that capital to seek further profits (rather than creating true market value in the form of consumer surplus or prosperity or progress) it will be difficult to get some of that capital to create cooperatives that could out-compete profit-seeking companies. it seems fairly obvious to me this isn't an *inherent* structural disadvantage of the cooperative model, but one that only exists in societies like ours that don't properly tax property and don't properly provision public goods. in a society that properly provisions public goods and prevents property-based wealth ratchet, there will be lots of capital in public hands ready to use to create new startup cooperatives, for example using something like persistent funding.

+cooperative bonds? what are the regulatory difficulties in raising debt capital?

+this is where EA organizations (or any altruistic organizations) have the opportunity to step in. if we can get a critical mass of cooperatives to the point where they're operating at scale, then we can be fairly confident they can take it from there. this means grants or low or zero interest loans to scaling cooperatives is a very good impact investment in general I think persistent democracy is a very convincing EA initiative.
+EA has generally centered around utilitarian ethics and a desire to maximize welfare, and I can think of few better ways to do so than to improve coordination efficiency in a way that allows any person to fairly express their preferences.
+I have much more specific theoretical claims about the possible welfare optimality of persistent democracy, and I'll make those in my next talk.
+I think there's a strong chance persistent democracy is optimal

+I think this relates quite strongly to several other EA cause areas:

+- global health and development. it's pretty obvious that most global health and development problems are really just examples of coordination failure and resource inequality, and it should be pretty obvious that the only truly robust and scalable solutions to those problems are ones that allow the effected people to coordinate to solve the problems themselves.
+- climate change, biosecurity and pandemic prevention, nuclear security, decision-making. pretty obvious relationship, these all require global coordination and new public goods
+- space governance. persistent constitutions and common resource rights could very plausibly govern a global or multi-planet society. the fluidity of these systems would make it quite straightforward to decide how to divide space resources, either by placing them into shared public governance as is done with things like national parks, or simply using markets driven by common resource taxes to fluidly decide ownership.
+- AI alignment, both because it could dramatically improve our ability to effectively govern AI through both public and cooperative means (if we fail to effectively govern AI systems that will necessarily be a global coordination failure), but also critically because it could structurally prevent AI systems or the resources that could create AI systems from becoming too concentrated in too few hands.
+I personally think a catastrophic "automation precipice" is a much more urgent concern than a true "superhuman AI precipice".
+AI systems don't have to be anything *close* to human-level intelligence to render most of the world population economically useless and militarily powerless, which is a very precarious position to be in from the perspective of welfare ethics

+- surveillance and recommender systems. the social problems created by large tech firms, especially those related to media and information, have become pressing and obvious. many people discuss how to solve these problems by somehow reforming the companies or regulations, but I think the *real* solution to these problems is quite obvious, cooperative ownership. the real problem at the heart of problematic companies of all kinds (not only tech companies) is that the incentives of the companies aren't aligned with those of their customers or society at large. cooperative ownership directly solves the problem of alignment with customers (since they are the owning decision-makers), and obliquely solves the problem of alignment with society since membership in a cooperative is open.

 #### Persistently Democratic Cooperative